homecyclist/ATTiny85_PWM-PID-Fan-Controller/README.md

 SMBUS integration with HWInfo via i2c pins.
 However, SCL and SDA are on the same pins as SoftwareSerial.

+ I should probably move the PID library to its own header and cpp file.
+The library is copied and pasted within the sketch and not linked because I use PID.h library for other projects.

 Libraries used:
 -

 https://www.arduino.cc/reference/en/libraries/pid/
  - I used Arduino's excellent PID library.
 This library was modified to accept the new millisecond counter on timer1.

 https://github.com/nickgammon/SendOnlySoftwareSerial
   - SendOnlySoftwareSerial is used on PIN7 for debugging.